keonik/dev-portfolio/content/blog/setting-up-scripts-with-typescript.md

 ## Getting your hands dirty with typescript 👨🏻‍💻

-If you're unfamiliar with defining types and interfaces I would highly encourage you to take a break here and familiarize yourself with the subtle differences between javascript and [typescript](https://www.typescriptlang.org/).
+If you're unfamiliar with defining types and interfaces I would highly encourage you to take a break here and familiarize yourself with the subtle differences between Javascript and [Typescript](https://www.typescriptlang.org/).
 I enjoy this [devhints cheatsheet](https://devhints.io/typescript) when I was getting familiar.

 #### Fetch the input file